ldwxlnx/FeatureCoPP/README.md

 ### Sources

-FeatureCoPP is brought to you as Eclipse.tm project.
+FeatureCoPP is brought to you as Eclipse&#8482; project.
 After a successful `git clone` an automatic project import is suggested by the IDE.
-Please refer to your IDE's documentation, if you use something different than Eclipse.tm.
+Please refer to your IDE's documentation, if you use something different than Eclipse&#8482;.
 Project's structure is pretty much standard:
 1. `src` - clearly the sources (package-wise)
 2. `doc` - doxygen configuration (prepared for generation, requires doxygen and graphviz install)
 3. `lib` - additional library dependencies
-4. `release` - generate your own build here using Apache Ant.tm with provided `build.xml`
+4. `release` - generate your own build here using Apache Ant.&#8482; with provided `build.xml`
 5. `specs` - JFlex and JCup lexer and parser specification files
 6. `test_dos` - Test input having `\r\n` line terminators
 7. `test_unix` - Test input having `\n` line terminators